2013 Lexus RX 350

 The front seats are fitted with active headrests as standard equipment.
 The headrests are designed to adjust upward in the event of a rear-end collision, reducing whiplash.
 Because of the active headrests, rear-seat entertainment screens are independently mounted in pods behind the headrests.
 The two seven-inch LCD screens can operate separately so one passenger can play a game while another passenger watches a DVD.
 The seats are covered in fabric in standard trim, with leather and semi-aniline leather offered as available options.

-One of our test units had seats covered in the consistently flawless semi-aniline leather, and we were hard pressed to find a misplaced stitch or shadow of stain anywhere.
+We found the available semi-aniline leather flawless, and we were hard pressed to find a misplaced stitch or shadow of stain anywhere.
 In fact, the leather is so supple and uniformly perfect we first thought it must be synthetic material.
 Regardless of the covering, both front seats are 10-way adjustable, with memory, and heated/air conditioned seats are available.

 Cargo room behind the rear seats is 40 cubic feet, enough for four average golf bags.

-When it comes to the interior, the hybrid 450h is essentially the same as the 350, except that the 450h has an Eco driving indicator that displays fuel economy using a bar graph.
+The hybrid RX 450h has essentially the same cabin as the RX 350, except that the 450h has an Eco driving indicator that displays fuel economy using a bar graph.
 A hybrid system indicator replaces the tachometer to provide driving feedback.

 We've driven RX 350 models with front-wheel drive and all-wheel drive as well as an RX 450h hybrid.